Gottfried Reinhold Treviranus (politician): Government minister (1930 to 1932)

 Treviranus' first position in the new government was as Minister for the Occupied Territories, i.e. those parts of the Rhineland under French and Belgian occupation.
-After the occupation forces were reduced following the Young Plan in June 1930 he became Minister without Portfolio and he liaised with industry for Hindenburg and Brüning.
+After the occupation forces were withdrawn following the Young Plan in June 1930 he became Minister without Portfolio and he liaised with industry for Hindenburg and Brüning.

 Before the General Election of 1930, Treviranus, in co-operation with politically influential military leaders, tried to re-organise the party system.
 He negotiated forming a loose middle-class electoral alliance to secure a majority for Brüning.
 This was funded by generous donations from big business but it was not successful.

 From 9 October 1931 to 30 May 1932 he served in Brüning's second cabinet as Minister of Transport.

 The government adopted a right wing nationalist stance during election campaigns and also at cabinet meetings.
 When French Foreign Minister Aristide Briand submitted a plan for a European Union it was rejected by the entire cabinet, and Treviranus said that the plan was an attack on the current German foreign policy at that time.
 In cabinet meetings he pushed to get the Versailles Treaty revised.